Constraints on galaxy formation from the cosmic-far-infrared-background\,$-$\,optical-imaging cross-correlation using \textit{Herschel} and UNIONS: Results

 \subsection{CFIS-SPIRE cross-power spectra measurements}

 The cross-power spectra estimated from the `cirrus-free' (in an ideal case) map pairs are shown in Figs.~\ref{fig_Xpower_nomask} and \ref{fig_Xpower_mask}, without and with masks for detected galaxies, respectively.
+The same measurements, but presented in flux units, are also provided in Appendix~\ref{sec_appA} for those who are more familiar with these units.
 The true underlying power spectra are measured following the method described in Sect.~\ref{ssec_Xcorr}.
+For reference, the auto-power spectra of both the SPIRE and CFIS maps estimated the same way are also presented in these two figures.
 As mentioned in Sect.~\ref{ssec_Xcorr}, due to potential uncertainties included in the transfer functions for SPIRE maps from \cite{Viero2013}, we measure the power spectra only on scales larger than the SPIRE beam at least by a factor of $\simeq 3$.
 The average of the EGS, ELAIS-N1, ELAIS-N2, and HATLAS-NGP fields are shown in these figures.
 The power spectra from the FLS field are excluded because of the significant contamination from Galactic cirrus, particularly coming from the western side.
 This will be further discussed in this section.

-The combined cross-spectrum $P_{\rm comb}(k)$, averaged over all fields, is defined as
+The combined cross-spectrum $P^{\rm comb}(k)$, averaged over all fields, is defined as

-where $P_{\rm field}(k)$ is the power spectrum for a given field and $W_{\rm field}(k)$ its weight, defined as
+where $P^{\rm field}(k)$ is the power spectrum for a given field and $W_{\rm field}(k)$ its weight, defined as